 General travel information for the Cotswold Round will be in your holiday pack including train and bus timetables where available.
-Detailed instructions on getting to your first night's accommodation by car, or on foot from the nearest train or bus station, will also be included in the holiday pack on individual accommodation maps.
-To view train times please visit trainline.com where you can also purchase tickets in advance.
+Detailed instructions on getting to your first night's accommodation by car, or on foot from the nearest train or bus station, will also be included in the holiday pack on train times please visit trainline.com where you can also purchase tickets in advance.
 For information on bus timetables please visit traveline.info.
 If you require secure car parking whilst walking this route, please contact us for detailed information.